-This Annual Audit Plan, prepared for the benefit of Council management and the Audit Committee, sets out our proposed audit approach for the audit of the financial year ending 31 March 2021, the fifth year of our appointment.
+This Annual Audit Plan, prepared for the benefit of Council management and the Audit Committee, sets out our proposed audit approach for the audit of the financial year ending 31 March 2022, the sixth and final year of our appointment.
 In preparing this plan, we have updated our understanding of the Council through planning discussions with management, review of relevant documentation and committee reports, and our general understanding of the environment in which the Council is currently operating.